 In the early 2000s, San Diego city officials began a 12-year program to replace the 190+ miles of old cast iron pipes to improve the water quality.
 The South Bay Water Reclamation plant was constructed to treat former wastewater, removing solids and impurities, before releasing the water into the Pacific Ocean or moving it to more treatment for reclaimed water applications.
 However, many residents still complain that their water has an earthy, musty taste and smell, often referred to as “tap water tang.”
 This “tang” is from the minerals, sediment, or microbial contaminants that San Diegans’ drinking water may pick up as it travels through miles of old infrastructure.

-Quench Water Coolers – A Better Drinking Water Solution in San Diego
+Quench Water Coolers – A Better Drinking Water System for San Diego

 I want to thank the team at Quench for the quick, professional installation of our new water system.
 You and your installation team made the process very simple and timely from start to finish.
 I highly recommend your product as an alternative to water bottles!
 Bay Area Regional Medical Center